Opting Out of Enduring Freedom

 Unfortunately, while we currently control the clock, we’re about to pass it back to the bad guys through Barack Obama’s malfeasance.

 P.S.
 We depend on your support to keep The Patriot Post, a priceless beacon of liberty, coming to your inbox every week.
-Help us by making a secure online donation to our 2011 Independence Day campaign.
+Help us by making a secure online donation to our Annual Campaign.
 If you prefer to support us by mail, please use our printable donor form.
-We still must raise $201,281 to meet our goal and there are just 11 days left.